Loading...

-Take a rough product idea and turn it into a complete PRD in one shot.
-No interactive grilling — Claude walks the decision tree itself, answers each question with software-engineering best practices, streams the Q&A live so you can spot bad assumptions, and writes the PRD.
+Use when you have a rough product idea and want a complete PRD without sitting through an interactive grilling.
+Claude walks the full decision tree (edge cases, modules, schema, testing, security), self-answers with software-engineering best practices, streams the Q&A live so you can override, and writes the PRD locally with an option to push as a GitHub issue.

 | 1b | | Fast path — auto-grill + PRD in one shot |